 - notifying individuals and any relevant regulators or authorities of any incident as may be required by law in your jurisdiction.

-- Prefinery shall assist the customer by implementing appropriate technical and organizational measures, insofar as this is reasonably and commercially possible (in Prefinery's sole determination and discretion), in fulfilling customer's obligations to respond to individuals' requests to exercise rights under the GDPR.
+- Prefinery shall assist the customer by implementing appropriate technical and organizational measures, insofar as this is reasonably and commercially possible, in fulfilling customer's obligations to respond to individuals' requests to exercise rights under the GDPR.

 - When either party becomes aware of an incident that impacts the processing of personal data, it shall promptly notify the other about the incident and shall reasonably cooperate in order to enable the other party to perform a thorough investigation into the incident, to formulate a correct response, and to take suitable further steps in respect of the incident.

 - Both parties shall at all times have in place written procedures which enable them to promptly respond to the other about an incident.
-Where the incident is reasonably likely to require a data breach notification under applicable laws, the party responsible for the incident shall notify the other no later than 24 hours of having become aware of such an incident.
+Where the incident is reasonably likely to require a data breach notification under applicable laws, the party responsible for the incident shall notify the other without undue delay of having become aware of such an incident.

-- This DPA shall come into effect on May 25, 2018 and shall continue until it is changed or terminated in accordance with the Terms of Service.
+- This DPA shall come into effect on May 25, 2018 and shall continue until it is changed or terminated in accordance with the ToS.

 - Termination or expiration of this DPA shall not discharge the parties from the confidentiality obligations herein.

 - Data center locations.
 Customer acknowledges that Prefinery may transfer and process personal data to and in the United States and anywhere else in the world where Prefinery, its affiliates or its sub-processors maintain data processing operations.
 Prefinery shall at all times ensure that such transfers are made in compliance with the requirements of Data Protection Laws.